 It's hard to find a better school than South Dakota School of Mines and Technology if you want to pursue Civil Engineering as a major.
 Civil Engineering is a fairly popular major at South Dakota School of Mines and Technology exceeding 38 graduates in 2017.
 The location in a significant city is wonderful for students seeking ample chances for networking, experience, and discovery.

-If you're concerned about accumulating excessive student debt, you'll want to keep in mind that graduates leave South Dakota School of Mines and Technology with about $27,464 in student loans.
 Even if you're not from South Dakota, you won't feel as if you're the odd one out at South Dakota School of Mines and Technology.
-Around 55.4% of students are from out-of-state.
+Around 52.6% of students are from out-of-state.
+Around 84.1% of the professors at South Dakota School of Mines and Technology are full-time and have regular office hours, so they are more available to students.
 Interested in learning a little more about South Dakota School of Mines and Technology's campus?
 Have a virtual tour.

 Citadel Military College of South Carolina is among your top options if you want to study Civil Engineering.
 Civil Engineering is one of the most popular majors at Citadel Military College of South Carolina with more than 67 graduations in 2017.
 Located in Charleston, South Carolina, this college is best for individuals who blossom in an urban setting.

-Citadel Military College of South Carolina requires freshmen to live on-campus.
-Because of a dedication to high educational standards and an annual price of $20,920, Citadel Military College of South Carolina is an excellent bang for your buck.
+Citadel Military College of South Carolina does not require freshmen to live on-campus.
+Because of a dedication to high educational standards and an annual price of $21,527, Citadel Military College of South Carolina is an excellent bang for your buck.
 Videos from The Citadel can be a good way to explore college.

 Every student pursuing a degree in Civil Engineering needs to check out Cooper Union for the Advancement of Science and Art.
 The setting in a major city is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.